Sinusealpha/MedX/CONTRIBUTION-GUIDE.md

 # contribution guide
 [persian version | نسخه فارسی](https://docs.google.com/document/d/1MqN3kFYmRMHa3mB40iO6MYB1kc_zbUaMOvsouq6bRU0/edit?usp=sharing)

-Hi there!
-Welcome to the contribution guide for the MedX open-source project.
-We're thrilled to have you on board!

-This guide is designed to help you contribute to MedX.
-If you are new to contributing to open-source projects, we recommend reading the [Why Contribution](https://github.com/MedX-Media/MedX/blob/main/CONTRIBUTION-WHY.md) document to learn about the reasons of others.

-We believe that any contribution, big or small, is valuable.
-This guide is simply here to make contributing even easier for those who want to dive deeper.

-Remember, MedX is an "open-source" project, meaning you can contribute to "anything", including this very document!
-So, if you have an idea, don't hesitate to share it. :)
+Welcome to MedX's contribution guide!
+New to open source?
+Read [Why Contribution](https://github.com/MedX-Media/MedX/blob/main/CONTRIBUTION-WHY.md).
+All contributions, big or small, are valuable, even in this guide! so feel free to share your ideas!

 There are two main ways to contribute: development and content creation.